ajs17/memills/content/people/mills-edward-hallock-1819/index.md

   - Summary of census data.
   - More context of Emily's baptism.
   - References to other secondary historical accounts mentioning Emily.
+  - More legal research on deeds for Mills' home and store, estates, etc.
   - General information about Brooktondale during Emily's life.

 I have collected the information, its just a matter of getting it organized here.